jeffehogg/jeffehogg/README.md

 ## Hey!
 I'm Jeff Hogg <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I'm a full-stack developer with a background in broadcast television.
 I've worked with a wide variety of technologies and have a broad understanding of the full stack.
-I'm currently working with React, Next.js, Tailwind, and more.
+Frontend focused and currently working with React, Next.js, Tailwind, and more.

 <br>